The English Major After Graduation

 The Counseling Center has a library of career materials and offers tests for students needing help in a career choice.
 Career information is also available at the Career Development Center.

-Each year, the English department sponsors a career workshop focusing on the general challenges and opportunities facing English majors after graduation, and/or on specific careers (secondary education, publishing, etc.).
+Each year, the Department of English sponsors a career workshop focusing on the general challenges and opportunities facing English majors after graduation, and/or on specific careers (secondary education, publishing, etc.).
 All English majors, regardless of their year in school, are invited to attend.